 The Jindal School of Public Health and Human Development (JSPH) aspires to be a world-class public health institution, in turn becoming a hub for innovation to meet the constantly-evolving and dynamic needs of public health in India, and across the world.
 In today’s times, following the Covid-19 pandemic, there is global demand for a health ecosystem driven by strong governance, robust operations, impact-driven research and seamless on-ground implementation that drives public health in a positive direction.
 To enable such an ecosystem, JSPH with its research driven approach and interdisciplinary studies aims to create leaders who can bring thought leadership to create a constantly-evolving, adaptable and sustainable public health ecosystem for India and the world.

 Therefore, at this critical moment in history, O.P.
-Jindal Global University is embarking on a significant contribution to higher education in India through world-class and interdisciplinary public health education in order to provide undergraduate and eventually graduate students with a degree programme that will open up exciting career paths in public health and human development.
+Jindal Global University is embarking on a significant contribution to higher education in India through world-class and interdisciplinary public health education in order to provide graduate students with a degree programme that will open up exciting career paths in public health and human development.

 The Masters in Public Health (MPH) is highly innovative and specialized programme of study developed by the Jindal School of Public Health and Human Development (JSPH).
 The flagship Masters Programme being offered by the JSPH consolidates JGU’s extensive engagement in the field of public health in India.